-A beneficiary begins coverage under a different plan or becomes entitled to Medicare
+- A beneficiary begins coverage under a different plan or becomes eligible for Medicare.

-If coverage is terminated early, the plan administrator must provide the beneficiary with notice describing the termination date, reason for termination and any rights the beneficiary may have according to the plan or the law.
-If you experience an early termination, don’t wait too long to find new coverage.
-The penalty for not having qualified health insurance is high—and growing.
+If coverage is terminated early, the plan administrator must provide the beneficiary with notice describing the termination date, reason for termination and any rights the beneficiary may have according to the plan or the law.6

-Employers can pay for COBRA either partially or in full for employees and their dependents as part of a severance agreement, although this practice is rare.
+The practice is rare, but employers can pay for COBRA either partially or in full for employees and their dependents as part of a severance agreement9

 Health Coverage Tax Credit